 The park fills to capacity only 15-20 days per year.
 The remaining 350 days have ample parking.
 The developers understand that there is no ability to give preferential treatment to those waiting in line to enter the park, and their business model will reflect that knowledge.
 For example, they will not book a wedding for 2 p.m. on a Saturday in July.
 The increased visitation will occur later in the day (on busy days), on weekdays, and during the three non-summer seasons.
 Mid-day weekend visitation will not increase.
 We are already at capacity on those days.

-The banquet center will be open for the 2016 season.
+Current projections indicate that the banquet center will be open for the 2018 season.
 We will provide details for making reservations for events at a later date.

-Yes, but alcohol will continue to be prohibited on the beach.
-Legislation was passed to allow alcohol in the pavilion.
-Legislation passed in 2015 also allows alcohol within 100 feet of the pavilion premises as legally defined in the lease.
-This extension is primarily to accommodate one-day, off-season events such as a wine-tasting that might be planned for a tent set up in the parking lot.
+2015 - Legislation passed that also allows alcohol within 100 feet of the pavilion premises as legally defined in the lease.
+This extension was primarily to accommodate one-day, off-season events such as a wine-tasting that might be planned for a tent set up in the parking lot.
 Pavilion Partners, LLC is required to obtain a special events permit from the DNR for any event of this nature outside the pavilion, and approval is not guaranteed.
 Pavilion Partners is also required to obtain all appropriate alcohol licenses and permits for the pavilion or for special events approved by the DNR.
 These permits would clearly define where alcohol is allowed and where it is prohibited.
 Alcohol will continue to be banned throughout the rest of the park, including the beach.

 Alcohol will continue to be banned throughout the rest of the park and beach.